 Luckily, if you do want to learn Tagalog on Duolingo, you’re not going to have to wait much longer!
 It’s one of the language courses that are currently in Duolingo’s incubator stage, so it’s being worked on as we speak.

-Duolingo released a rough launch date of September 3, 2022, so it’s not too far off now!
+Duolingo released a rough launch date of September 3, 2022, which came and went and there’s still no Tagalog course.
 That being said, you’ve got to remember that with any new tech, course, or update, there are bound to be bugs and issues with the Tagalog Duolingo course at first.

 There are plenty of language learning alternatives if you don’t want to wait until the release date, or you don’t want to risk any glitches or bugs.